daaronr/fundingwiki/docs/index.rst

 wish to contribute.

 Currently only the database-to-wiki connection is implemented.
 That is, all the changes to the database-driven content need to be done inside the database and then pushed to the wiki.
-In the future we plan to implement a wiki-to-database connection that would allow content from the wiki to be pushed to the database.
+(However, the wiki also links several Airtable forms enabling contributions/suggestions).
+In the future we may implement a wiki-to-database connection that would allow content from the wiki to be pushed to the database.

 .. _Wiki: http://innovationsinfundraising.org/doku.php